 An 'Ongoing record of the achievement of proficiencies for registration' is part of the student portfolio and will be available to Practice Supervisors, Practice Assessors and Academic Assessors as they move from one clinical area to another, so that previous performance and achievement is continuous and transparent.
-This forms the basis of the assessment of proficiency, which the student must achieve in order to be judged to have passed the practice element of the programme (proficiencies and in-point assessments for each part of the programme), and is summatively assessed as pass/fail in the end modules (in each part/year), but formatively assessed in all the other modules.
+This forms the basis of the assessment of proficiency, which the student must achieve in order to be judged to have passed the practice element of the programme (proficiencies and field specific in-point assessments for each part of the programme), and is summatively assessed as pass/fail in the end modules (in each part), but formatively assessed in all the other modules.
 Assessment in clinical practice requires evidence in a variety of formats, including questioning and observation, documentation, and feedback from others, including a range of healthcare professionals and clients/service users.
 This enables different proficiencies to be assessed appropriately by Practice Assessors, who will have received appropriate preparation (see Practice Assessor Guide).
 Professional Attitude & Behaviour Assessment will be completed/confirmed midway and at the end of the placement experience, by the Practice Assessor.

-As the practice learning proficiencies span the whole year, this will provide the opportunity for them to be achieved in a variety of settings, for example, acute or community and across the full term of the programme.
+The practice learning proficiencies provide the opportunity for students to achieve them in a variety of settings, for example, acute or community and across the full term of the programme.
 The Practice Assessment Document includes information on the roles and responsibilities of the student, Practice Supervisor, Practice Assessor and the Academic Assessor.